deepbsd/deepbsd.github.io/_posts/2021-09-23-Learning_Bash.markdown

 editor.
 It will create simple, flat text files.
 The advantage to this is you can easily fix things by altering text files.

-There are many times in computing when computers break.
+Computers break rather often.
 Even when just doing routine maintenance, your system will be in some sort of broken or semi-broken state.
-If you depend on flat text files to reconfigure and fix things, those are easy to accomplish even with a broken system.
-If you depend on binary programs to fix things, those binary programs may not work on a broken system.
+If you depend on flat text files to reconfigure and fix things, those are easy to repair even with a broken system.
 Text files can almost always be edited, even under severe breakage of a system.
 No special tools required.
-This has been one of the most beloved aspects of Unix:  text files are key.
+This has been one of the most beloved aspects of
+Unix:  text files are key.

 This implies another of the fundamental princples:  Keep it simple.
 Text is simple.